saschakrischock/uncommon_word/README.md

 ```
 Web site will be available in http://localhost:3000

-Open multiple browsers, add an username and room name
+Open multiple browsers, add an colour and room name

 Start chatting !